kdgregory/log4j-aws-appenders/docs/sns.md

 Name                | Description
 --------------------|----------------------------------------------------------------
 `topicArn`          | The SNS topic that will receive messages.
 This topic must already exist.
+You can use [substitutions](substitutions.md) in this name; `aws:accountId` is particularly useful.
 `retries`           | The number of times that the appender will try to send a message before dropping it.
 Default is 3.